shrikrishnau/COVID_Data_Analysis_using_SQL/README.md

 * Converting Data Types

 ## Things learnt from this Project
-* Learnt to CTE's and Temp Tables.
+* Learnt to use CTE's and Temp Tables.
 * Came across a use case for converting data type and implemented it.

 ## Some Important insights from the Analysis